philippgille/ln-paywall/README.md

 		- Run for example with Docker: `docker run -p 6379:6379 -d redis`
 			- Note: In production you should use a configuration with password (check out [`bitnami/redis`](https://hub.docker.com/r/bitnami/redis/) which makes that easy)!
 	- Roll your own!
-		- Just implement the simple `pay.StorageClient` interface (only two methods!)
+		- Just implement the simple `wall.StorageClient` interface (only two methods!)

 Usage
 -----